 In today’s fast-paced business landscape, companies are rapidly evolving to stay ahead, and they need HR technologies that can keep up.
 Successful HR technology transformations require more than just selecting the right tools — they demand a strategic approach to change management.
 Without it, even the most advanced systems can fail to gain traction due to resistance, resulting in operational disruptions and wasted investments.

-SHRM partnered with Confirm, a company specializing in HR technology platforms, to bring you the four phases of successful HR technology transformations: Analyze, Build, Execute, and Embed.
+To help organizations improve their HR systems and enhance the employee experience, SHRM partnered with Confirm — a company specializing in HR technology platforms — to share a proven four-phase framework for successful HR technology transformations: Analyze, Build, Execute, and Embed.

 1. Minimize Disruptions